For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 - How to effectively follow-up with prospects who go quiet.

 My intention is for this guide to be the single best piece of content for consulting and service businesses who want to improve their close rate and shorten their sales cycle.
 I’ll be updating this post as I find new techniques that work for me.
 Make sure to save this guide for your own ongoing reference and share it with anyone you know who wants to close more clients with greater ease.

 With that said, let’s jump into the guide.

 My Mindset for a Successful Sales Call

 There are a number of different philosophies on sales.
 Many I disagree with wholeheartedly.
-Yes money is important.
+Yes, money is important.
 But it’s not the only thing that matters.
 People matter and I personally only want to work with the right clients.
-People I can help, people I enjoy, and people can see myself working with over time.
+People I can help, people I enjoy, and people I can see myself working with over time.
 I am not out for the pressure close.

 “If there’s one thing I’m not, it’s a salesman.
 I’m an educator and advisor.”

-These are the words my father always tells me when I ask about his success building a multi-million dollar insurance business.
+These are the words my father always tells me when I ask about his success in building a multi-million dollar insurance business.
 He has always been a top performer but has never used the sleazy, manipulative pressure tactics so many sales gurus teach and use.
 For dad, it was always all about creating relationships and trust.

 If you want to standout from the crowd of “high-ticket closers,” and win better quality clients, be an educator and advisor, not a sales person out to make your numbers at all costs.